shinfonet/aicamp/docs/index.md

 <section id="time-location">
   <h2>Time and Dates</h2>
   <img src="{{ '/assets/images/time.jpeg' | relative_url }}" alt="Learning Outcome" class="banner" style="width: 30%; height: auto; float: right; margin-left: 20px;">
 <p>To accommodate different time zones and backgrounds, we offer four camps.
-The Foundation A & B camps are identical in content and designed for students with no prior Python coding experience.
+The Fundamental A & B camps are identical in content and designed for students with no prior Python coding experience.
 They are scheduled for students in different time zones.
 The Advanced A & B camps are for students with prior Python coding experience.
 These two camps are also identical in content but offered at different times.</p>

   <ul>
    <li><b>Fundamental-A:</b> 9am-12pm EDT, 8/12-8/16/2024</li>